ezioruan/tunny/README.md

     runtime.GOMAXPROCS(numCPUs)

-    /* Create the pool, and specify the job each worker should perform, if each worker needs
+    /* Create the pool, and specify the job each worker should perform,
-     * to carry its own state then this can also be accomplished, read on.
+	 * if each worker needs to carry its own state then this can also
+	 * be accomplished, read on.
      */
-    pool, errPool := skank.CreatePool(numCPUs, func( object interface{} ) ( interface{} ) {
+    pool, err := skank.CreatePool(numCPUs, func( object interface{} ) ( interface{} ) {
         if value, ok := object.(float64); ok {
             // Hard work here
             return math.Sqrt(value)